sue-lima/weather-next-app/README.md

 ## 🔖 About

-Weather app is an responsive web application where you can search the weather forecast of any city in the world.
+Weather app is a responsive web application where you can search the weather forecast of any city in the world.

 ## 💻 Technologies